Compilation on Linux/Unix

 make

 and wait until Gwyddion is compiled.
 If configure finished without errors the compilation should pass too.
+To shorten the wait, enable parallel compilation by running make as

-If you need to do unusual things to compile the package, please try to figure out how configure could detect whether and what to do, and e-mail patches or instructions to the bug-report address so they can be considered for the next release.
+If you find you need to do unusual things to compile the package, please try to figure out how configure could detect whether and what to do, and e-mail patches or instructions to the bug-report address so they can be considered for the next release.

 Installation